MEET THE FACULTY

 Wendy has been studying the healing effects of sound, music, and vibration for over 30 years, and co-directed the Sound and Music Institute, a 9-month program in therapeutic sound and music at the New York Open Center.
 She has created a practitioner training in therapeutic sound, and is the director of the Princeton Sound School, specializing in sound meditation.

-Dr. Horner-Kwiatek has a D.M.A. from The Juilliard School and is on the Performance Faculty at Princeton, where she teaches voice and is the conductor of the Early Music Princeton Singers.
-She also teaches voice at New York University.
+Dr. Horner-Kwiatek has a D.M.A. from The Juilliard School and is on the Performance Faculty at Princeton, where she teaches voice, directs the Early Music Princeton Singers and co-directs the consort music minor program with Gabriel Crouch.
 She is in demand as a clinician and gives masterclasses, ensemble technique workshops, and vocal pedagogy for composers seminars all over the USA. http://modernmedieval.org

 Gold medalist and first-ever American laureate of the International Bach-Abel Competition, Arnie Tanimoto has quickly established himself as one of the foremost viol players in the United States.
 He has performed and recorded in venues across North America and Europe with the likes of Barthold Kuijken, the Boston Early Music Festival Ensemble, and the Smithsonian Consort of Viols.
 Arnie was the first-ever viola da gamba major at the Juilliard School, where he soloed on both viola da gamba and baroque cello.
 In 2017 he was awarded with a Frank Huntington Beebe Fund Fellowship and subsequently finished his studies at the Schola Cantorum Basiliensis in Basel, Switzerland.
 His principal teachers include Paolo Pandolfo, Sarah Cunningham, Christel Thielmann, and Catharina Meints.
 As a teacher, Arnie regularly serves on faculty at the Mountainside Baroque Summer Academy and the Viola da Gamba Society’s Conclave, as well as maintaining a private studio in New York City.
 He holds additional degrees from Oberlin Conservatory and the Eastman School of Music.